rideshareatx/presentation/mobility.md

 ### You didn't need any developers at all?

-Note: Starting a carpool group should be as easy as installing an app, and that app should work as well as the ride-sharing apps we've recently grown to love, more recently started to miss.
+Note: Starting a carpool group should be as easy as installing an app, and that app should work as well as the ride-sharing apps we've recently grown to love, and more recently really started to miss.

 <->